camunda/camunda/docs/src/go-client/get-started.md

 You need to set the type of each task, which identifies the nature of the work to be performed.
 Set the type of the first task to `payment-service`.

-Add the following lines to redeploy the modified process, activate a job and complete it for the first tasks type:
+Add the following lines to redeploy the modified process, then activate and complete a job of the first task type:

 ```go
 package main